 - The back page of the booklet shows related literary nonfiction suggestions to read or check out from the library.

-EDITABLE lesson plan in Microsoft Word .docx file format, aligned to:
+Editable lesson plan for 1st grade in Microsoft Word .docx file format, aligned to:

 - National Common Core Standards for English Language Arts,